Tangent categories of algebras over operads: Introduction

 We note that an enriched functor out of $\P^A_1$ is exactly the notion of an $A$-module.
 We may hence think of lifts as in~\eqref{e:twisted} as \textbf{twisted modules}.
 Since the fibers of $\T\M \lrar \M$ are stable these twisted modules are susceptible to the same kind of manipulations as ordinary modules in the stable setting.

-While Theorem~\ref{t:main-intro} pertains to model categories, it can also be used to obtain results in the $\infty$-categorical setting, using the rectification results of~\cite{PS14} and~\cite{NS}.
-This is worked out in \S\ref{s:infinity}, where the following $\infty$-categorical analogue of the above result is established (see Theorem~\ref{t:compoo}): \begin{thm} Let $\C$ be a closed symmetric monoidal, differentiable presentable $\infty$-category and let $\O^{\otimes} = \rN^{\otimes}(\P)$ be the operadic nerve a fibrant simplicial operad.
+While Theorem~\ref{t:main-intro} pertains to model categories, it can also be used to obtain results in the $\infty$-categorical setting, using the rectification results of~\cite{PS18} and~\cite{NS}.
+This is worked out in \S\ref{s:infinity}, where the following $\infty$-categorical analogue of the above result is established (see Theorem~\ref{t:compoo}): \begin{thm} Let $\C$ be a closed symmetric monoidal, differentiable presentable $\infty$-category and let $\O^{\otimes} := \rN^{\otimes}(\P)$ be the operadic nerve of a fibrant simplicial operad.
 Then the forgetful functor induces an equivalence of $\infty$-categories

 \end{thm} Here $\Mod^{\O}_A(\C)$ is the $\infty$-category of $A$-modules in $\C$, which is closely related to the $\infty$-operad of $A$-modules defined in \cite[\S 3.3]{Lur14} (see Section \ref{s:infinity}).
-In the special case where $\C$ is stable the conclusion of Theorem~\ref{t:compoo-intro} reduces to the following result of Lurie \cite[Theorem 7.3.4.13]{Lur14}: \begin{cor} If, in addition to the above assumptions, $\C$ is stable, then there is an equivalence of $\infty$-categories
+In the special case where $\C$ is stable the conclusion of Theorem~\ref{t:compoo-intro} reduces to the following statement (cf. \cite[Theorem 7.3.4.13]{Lur14}): \begin{cor} If, in addition to the above assumptions, $\C$ is stable, then there is an equivalence of $\infty$-categories

 \end{cor} While Theorem~\ref{t:compoo-intro} is only applicable to $\infty$-operads which are nerves of simplicial operads (these are most likely all of them, see~\cite{CHH16},\cite{HHM15}), it does cover $\infty$-operads which are not necessarily unital or coherent, as is assumed in~\cite[Theorem 7.3.4.13]{Lur14}.
 We also note that the model-categorical statement of Theorem~\ref{t:main-intro} can handle not only simplicial operads, but also \textbf{enriched} operads.
 This allows one, for example, to consider dg-operads such as the Lie or Poisson operad, which do not come from simplicial operads and thus are not covered by~\cite[Theorem 7.3.4.13]{Lur14}.
 It is likely that Theorem~\ref{t:compoo-intro} could be generalized to the setting of \textbf{enriched $\infty$-operads} of \cite{CH17}, see Remark~\ref{r:rectalg}.